HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/04-run_validator_node.md

 ![alt_text](./img/polkadotjs_claim.png)

-the era index being retrievable from section `Developer` then subsection `Chain state`, state `staking`, `erasRewardPoints`, then filtering with respect to your validator account.
+the era index being retrievable from section `Developer` then to the subsection `Chain state`, state `staking`, `erasRewardPoints`, then filtering with respect to your validator account.

 :::warning
 You will want to periodically repeat this claim operation (even better to automate it in some way) as the blockchain progresses.
 You can only claim rewards for the **previous 30 eras** (approximately one week).